Home > Asia/Middle East > Kazakhstan > Charyn Canyon, Kolsay Lake, and Kaindy Lake Day Trip from Almaty

 Crowds of People at Kolsay Lake

-If you want to rent a boat and explore by catamaran, go left.
+If you want to rent a boat or catamaran, go left.
 If you want a quieter walk away from the crowds, go right.

 Walking Path Around Kolsay Lake (Walking Left)